Ayoubl96/padeltour/tournament_staging_documentation.md

    ```
    With stage_type = "elimination" and order = 2

-7. **Generate bracket matches**
+7. **Generate matches for the elimination stage**
    ```
-   POST /staging/bracket/{bracket_id}/generate-matches
+   POST /staging/stage/{stage_id}/generate-matches
    ```
+   This automatically:
-   This automatically uses the winners from the group stage
+   - Uses the winners from the group stage
+   - Creates the main bracket if needed
+   - Assigns courts to all generated matches

 8. **Schedule matches**
    Either manually: